Cincinnati-Design-LAB/architour/src/content/buildings/cincinnati-and-suburban-telephone-company-building.md

 style: Art Deco
 architect: Harry Hake
 original_function: Telephone switching building
-significance: >-
-  At the time it was built, it boasted the world's longest straight switchboard with positions for 88 operators.
 historic_status: Listed on the NRHP on April 20, 1985.
 unique_features: >-
   The façade is decorated with carvings that reflect communication technology including carvings of rotary telephones in a freeze that wraps the building above the second floor level.
 ---

+At the time it was built, it boasted the world's longest straight switchboard with positions for 88 operators.